Tuning Forks, Bowing Deer, and the Art of Doing Nothing at Enchantment Resort

 "The rocks are singing back," she said, eyes closed in what appeared to be genuine bliss.
 "They're always singing.
 We just forget to listen."

 I thanked her and seriously considered buying my own tuning fork before deciding that downloading a tuning fork app would be more my speed.
-Senior millennial compromise.
+Millennial compromise.

 The Wardrobe Rebellion I Didn't Plan